HajerAlru/Assignment_/README.md

 ----------------
 Example Session:
 ----------------
-Here is an example output from a session with two participants:
+Here is an example output from a session with one participant:

 Welcome to the Quiz!
 Let's get started!